hsz-devops/automysqlbackup/README.md

 Although Automysqlbackup is available through many package managers the version supplied is 2.5 not 3.
 Three has better features.

-Changes from the original release are to add --events to the dump commande to avoid errors.
+Changes from the original release are to add --events to the dump commande to avoid errors. (made by masche842)

 Also in the role we grant EVENT privaledges to the DB user running the role to stop the error: